Alex-Chen955/safe-diffusion-rl/index.md

 where $N_{\text{flagged}}\$ is the number of outputs detected as harmful by either **Q16** or **NudeNet** classifiers,  $N_{\text{total}}\$ is the total number of image being generated.

-The results are shown in the table below:
+The results are summarized in the table below:

 <!-- <div align="center"> -->